sonic-net/SONiC/doc/qos/dynamically-headroom-calculation.md

 In the rest part of this document, we will focus on the dynamically headroom calculation and the SONiC-to-SONiC upgrade process from the current solution to the new one.

+## SAI interface

+In this design, we need to add a new SAI port attribute:

+SAI_PORT_ATTR_MAXIMUM_HEADROOM_SIZE, which returns the maximum accumulative headroom a port can have.

 ## Data schema design

 The data schema design will be introduced in this section.
 Redis database tables releated to dynamically calculation will be introduced in this section.
 Hardware related parameters which are not saved in the database will also be introduced as they have a table-like organization which is similiar as database.